 I always try my best to see the good in all people and in all circumstances, and it is my desire to motivate, inspire, empower, and help other people in whatever way I can, to move forward in life.
 I always enjoy sharing my story, volunteering, and helping in the Ministry.

-This fall, Winnipeg Inner City Missions is participating in the Ride for Refuge, a non-competitive bicycling and walking fundraiser with locations across Canada.
+On October 3rd, 2020 Winnipeg Inner City Missions will participating in the Ride for Refuge, a non-competitive bicycling and walking fundraiser with locations across Canada.
 We’re joining with hundreds of other charitable partners like us who care for displaced, vulnerable and exploited people.
-Our goal is to raise $8,000 for our projects that provide housing, employment, and support to children and families in Winnipeg.
-To accomplish our goal, we’re looking for:
+Our goal is to raise $10,000 for our projects that provide housing, employment, and support to children and families in Winnipeg’s Inner city.
+To accomplish our goal, we are looking for:

 - 4-8 Team Captains (of all shapes, sizes and stages) to recruit 6-8 friends and raise a minimum of $2000 per team